antimof/UxPlay/README.md

 * Since v 1.67, the UxPlay option "`-pin`" allows clients to "pair" with the UxPlay server the first time they connect to it, by entering a 4-digit pin code that is displayed on the UxPlay terminal.
 (This is optional, but sometimes required if the client is a corporately-owned and -managed device with MDM Mobile Device Management.)
-Pairing occurs just once, is only recorded in  the client, and persists unless the UxPlay public key (stored in $HOME/.uxplay.pem, or elsewhere if option `-key <filename>` is used) is moved or deleted, after which a new key is generated.
+Pairing occurs just once, is curently only recorded in the client, and persists unless the
+UxPlay public key (stored in $HOME/.uxplay.pem, or elsewhere if option `-key <filename>` is used) is moved or deleted, after which a new key is generated.
 (Non-Apple clients might not implement the persistence feature.)